 They are easier to learn and perform, so they are more suitable for beginners.

 It doesn’t put as much stress on the spine and neck, but the correct form is also essential here.

 Cons of crunches

 Because of the shorter range of motion, they don’t build such power as sit ups.
-(This is my personal experience, I know others who say the opposite, but I still prefer exercises with a longer range of motion.)
+(This is my personal experience, I know others who say the opposite, but I still prefer abs exercises with a longer range of motion that improve core stability and endurance.)
 However, they are suitable for building the size of the ab muscles.

 Doesn’t work the entire core

 Yes, some core muscles, such as obliques and lower back, are engaged when we crunch up, but they aren’t the best to strengthen your core as a whole.

 Such isolated exercises are inefficient for burning fat.
 For weight loss, you should focus on healthy nutrition instead.